alternatelabs/bifrost/README.md

-# Crystal Realtime Service
+# Bifrost

-A simple websocket service to broadcast realtime events powered by JWTs
+Simple and fast websocket service written in Crystal to broadcast realtime events powered by JWTs

 ## Quickstart